 Pay Attention to and Support Side Effects

 Supporting anxiety is about addressing both the physical and mental impacts of stress on your pup.
 In addition to addressing anxiety beforehand and in the moment, you want to make sure you’re supporting any side effects of anxiety after the fact.
 For example, a dog licking their paws excessively or chewing their fur due to stress can lead to hot spots and discomfort.
 They may also respond by excessively scratching or self-biting.
-Keeping the right products on hand can provide soothing care and itch relief for dogs who stress themselves into a state of discomfort.
+Keeping the right products on hand can provide soothing care and maintain skin health for dogs that stress themselves into a state of discomfort.

 When in Doubt, See the Vet

 While some anxiety is par for the pet ownership course, it’s a good idea to speak to your vet about your pet’s behavior.
 Talking with your vet can help ensure that your pup is all-around happy, healthy, and calm so you get even more time with them.